 - Suicidal thoughts or actions

-Friends and family members may notice that something is wrong, but may not be able to nail down exactly what the problem is.
+Friends and family members may notice that something is wrong, but may not be able to nail down what the exact problem is.
 All they know is the man that they love just seems crabby, negative, and blows up over the slightest problem.
 Employers may notice a drop in production and they may also notice that a previously easy-going man becomes short with others, more difficult to get along with, and struggles with motivation.
 Unaddressed, it can lead to:

 - Withdrawal from friends and family